 Pakistan’s ex-PM Imran Khan, wife sentenced to jail in corruption case

-The convictions threaten to derail talks between Khan’s PTI and the government aimed at settling a long-running political feud.
+Khan and Bushra Bibi’s convictions risk derailing Khan’s PTI and government talks aimed at settling a long-running feud.

 Islamabad, Pakistan – Pakistan’s former Prime Minister Imran Khan was on Friday sentenced to 14 years in prison, and his wife Bushra Bibi to seven years in a case related to the misuse of authority and corruption involving Khan’s Al-Qadir University Project Trust.